oktadev/spring-boot-microservices-example/OKTA.md

 npm install --save angular-stormpath
 ```

+**NOTE**: You can also use angular-oauth2-oidc and the Okta Auth SDK as described in [Add Authentication to Your Angular PWA](/blog/2017/06/13/add-authentication-angular-pwa).

 Modify `app.module.ts` to import `StormpathConfiguration` and `StormpathModule`.
-Then create a function to configure
-the endpointPrefix to point to `http://localhost:8081`.
-This function also configures the Angular SDK so it passes
+Then create a function to configure the endpointPrefix to point to `http://localhost:8081`.
+This function also configures the Angular SDK, so it passes
 an `Authorization` header to any endpoint that matches `http://localhost:8081/*`.

 ```typescript